marlonfaraujo/ambev_developerevaluation_backend/README.md

 # Project description

-Backend API project for handling sales records, with the aim of calculating discounts according to the quantity of identical products.
-The API could function as part or microservice of a complete E-commerce system, which contains registration of sellers or branches, products, payment processing (gateways), etc.
+Backend API project developed to manage sales records and calculate discounts based on the quantity of identical products sold.
+This API was created to act as a standalone service or a microservice within a comprehensive e-commerce ecosystem, it can be integrated with other microservices that communicate with payment gateways, inventory control and invoice generation, etc.

 # Process and decisions